-I know exactly why I was assigned this article; having called South Korea home for half a year in 2018, Korean cuisine has long embedded itself into my heart, and I still get that familiar pang of wistfulness every time soon dubu jjigae hits my palate.
+I know exactly why I was assigned this article; Korean cuisine has long embedded itself into my heart, and I still get that familiar pang of wistfulness every time soon dubu jjigae hits my palate.

 More than just downright delicious, Korean fare always takes me back to happier, simpler times—when the only thing I had to worry about was which city to visit next.
 I’m sure many share the same adoration towards the cuisine as I do, for reasons that are unique and valid in ways of their own.

-This is why I’m bringing you 10 authentic Korean restaurants run by Koreans so you don’t have to look too far the next time you find yourself longing for legitimate jjajangmyeon that hits the spot.
+This is why I’m bringing you 15 authentic Korean restaurants in Singapore that are run by Koreans so you don’t have to look too far the next time you find yourself longing for legitimate jjajangmyeon that hits the spot.

 1. Jangsu Korean BBQ